CSXL/nullref/doc/SPECIFICATION.md

 said messages. **Clients should also handle the storage of all messages.** By clients handling messages, clients can rely on themselves for message history and history depth.

-**Server** \
-**Servers should be the _ONLY_ component that stores client IPs.** The purpose of the server is to abstract away the IP addresses of senders with public keys.
-By limiting servers to this scope we can trust them as little as possible.
-All the servers need to do is propagate messages across clients.
-The rest is sugar.

 ## Component Details
 ### Client
  - `HTML5` with `CSS3` in style tag and `JS (ES6)` in script tag (for